"Operation Babylift" adoptees talk about their experience 50 years later

 Price's parents remain unknown.
 She had a childhood fantasy that one day they would be reunited.

-"I was hoping that my parents would see me singing on TV, and they would come find me and we'd live happily ever after," smiled Price.
+"I was hoping that my parents would see me singing on TV, and they would come find me and we'd live happily ever after," Price smiled.

 As for Norberg, she told CBS News Bay Area that he had no desire to find any biological relative.